American Black Journal

 Read more about the history of Detroit Public TV's American Black Journal.

 Stephen Henderson is the host of American Black Journal and editorial page editor of the Detroit Free Press.
 A Detroit native, Henderson is a graduate of University of Detroit Jesuit High School and the University of Michigan.
-He has worked previously as a reporter, editorial writer and editor at the Baltimore Sun, the Chicago Tribune and the Knight Ridder Washington bureau, where he covered the U.S. Supreme Court from 2003-2007.
+He has worked previously as a reporter, editorial writer and editor at the Baltimore Sun, the Chicago Tribune, and the Knight Ridder Washington bureau, where he covered the U.S. Supreme Court from 2003-2007.
 Henderson's work has been honored with more than a dozen national awards, including for work that is published in the book, "Best Newspaper Writing 2001."
 Henderson is a frequent contributor to Flashpoint on WDIV and was the subject of PBS's Expose: America's Investigative Reports about the world of death penalty defense.
+In 2014, Henderson won the Pulitzer Prize in Commentary for his analysis of Detroit's financial collapse.

 American Black Journal is produced by Daphne Hughes.
 Hughes is a former News Manager and Producer/Writer at WDIV-TV and Senior Communications Specialist at Mort Crim Communications, Inc. She has produced several television programs, including a half-hour Detroit Public Television show focusing on The Skillman Foundation's "Good Schools in Detroit" initiative and a 13-part series on the Detroit Rescue Mission Ministries, which aired on WDIV.